muffins07/13F-Reporter/README.md

 To use software with an SEC 13F PDF from the most recent quarter:
 - download the scripts from this project into one folder
-- place the 13F PDF into the folder containing all scripts, including merge.py
+- place the 13F PDF into this folder
-- open & activate a virtual environment in that folder directory, and
+- open & activate a virtual environment in that folder's directory, and
 - download all required dependencies.
 Then, run "python merge.py."
 - When prompted to open a file, select the 13F PDF from your directory and
 - when prompted to save a file, type "fcm", and save.